About the Growing Center Team

 Sarah Moylan, Growing Center Board Treasurer

-Sarah Moylan is a seven-year resident of the Boston area and longtime admirer of the Growing Center.
-After moving from Vermont to Somerville in 2013-- and recovering from the shock of moving from the Champlain Valley to a "big city" with lots of concrete-- Sarah found a new appreciation for pockets of nature sprinkled throughout the city.
-Her interests in food systems and ecology led her to work at Green City Growers in Somerville and Grow Native Massachusetts in Waltham, where she gained a greater appreciation of how plants sustain not only human life, but the entire natural world.
-These days, Sarah works in commercial real estate finance and accounting as a professional number-cruncher.
-She is excited to get back to her roots (literally) in the garden and help with finances and fundraising.
+Sarah Moylan is a longtime Boston-area resident and admirer of the Growing Center.
+After moving from Vermont to Somerville in 2013-- and recovering from the shock of moving from the verdant Champlain Valley to a "big city" with lots of concrete-- Sarah found a new appreciation for pockets of nature sprinkled throughout the city.
+Her interests in food systems and ecology led her to work at an urban farming startup and later a native plant non-profit, where she gained a greater appreciation of how plants sustain not only human life, but the entire natural world.
+These days, Sarah works as a senior accountant at a commercial real estate firm in Boston while pursuing an M.S. in Accounting from the University of Massachusetts Amherst.
+She has been a board member since January 2021 and uses her number-crunching skills to support the fundraising and finance committees at the Growing Center.
+Sarah is also a serial hobbyist: she is a member of the Piers Park Sailing Center in East Boston (where she frequently competes in sail racing), an avid film photographer, and a world travel enthusiast.

 Kathleen Froehlich, Growing Center Board Clerk